Shopify/wolverine/README.md

 Wolverine is a simple library to allow you to manage and run redis server-side lua scripts from a rails app, or other ruby code.

-## What are you talking about?

-Redis versions 2.6 and up allow lua scripts to be run on the server that execute atomically and very, very quickly.
+Redis versions 2.6 and up allow lua scripts to be run on the server that execute atomically and very quickly.

-This is really, really cool.
+This is *extremely* useful.

 Wolverine is a wrapper around that functionality, to package it up in a format more familiar to a Rails codebase.